dynamofoundation/docker-node/README.md

 This is a dockerized full node for DYNAMO coin.
 The intent for this project is to make running a full node more accessible for people to use for a dedicated mining node or contribute to the network.

-Web-bridge & web wallet support being added although this is still under development and not functional at this time.
+Web-bridge & web wallet support has also been added although it is still being tested.

 # Anatomy